mozilla/application-services/docs/howtos/adding-a-new-component.md

 Click on the top-level "MozillaAppServices" project in the navigator, then go to "Build Phases" and add `<your_crate_name>.udl` to the list of "Compile Sources".
 This will trigger an XCode Build Rule that generates the Swift bindings automatically.
-Also inclue any hand-written `.swift` files in this list.
+Also include any hand-written `.swift` files in this list.

 The result should look something like this: